HWY 351- DIXIE

 Fire Start, Size and Growth

-Size and Containment: Based on the latest updates over the last 72 hours, the fire has burned 555 acres and is currently 85% contained.
+Size and Containment: As of the latest updates over the last 72 hours, the fire has burned 555 acres and is currently 85% contained.

 Emergency Information